zhongli1990/healthcare-integration-engine/docs/notification-system.md

 ```

 ## Best Practices

+### When to Use Notifications
+- **Do** use notifications for:
+  - Important system events (e.g., "Backup completed")
+  - User actions that require attention (e.g., "Document saved")
+  - Time-sensitive information
+  - Errors that need user action

+- **Don't** use notifications for:
+  - Confirmation of every user action
+  - Information that's already visible on screen
+  - Non-critical system messages

+### Notification Guidelines
+1. **Be Clear and Concise**
+   - Keep titles under 50 characters
+   - Keep messages under 120 characters
+   - Use action buttons for complex flows

+2. **Use Appropriate Types**
+   - `success`: For completed actions
+   - `error`: For problems that need attention
+   - `warning`: For potential issues
+   - `info`: For general information

+3. **Performance**
+   - Limit the number of notifications to 50
+   - Old notifications are automatically archived
+   - Use action buttons instead of multiple notifications for related events
 1. Use appropriate notification types
 2. Keep messages clear and concise
 3. Include actions when additional steps are needed